nelsonhwu/ds_salary_proj/README.md

 * Random Forest - The data set can be sparse, so I thought it would be a good fit

 # Model Performance
-The Random Forest model far outperformed the other approaches on the test and validation sets.
+The Random Forest model far outperformed the other approaches on the test and validation sets for both Data Scientists and Data Analysts.
+#### Data Scientist
 * Random Forest: MAE = 10.75
 * Linear Regression: MAE = 16.49
 * Lasso Regression: MAE = 16.94

+#### Data Analyst
+* Random Forest: MAE = 8.16
+* Lasso Regression: MAE = 12.62
+* Linear Regression: MAE = 3197509132.11 ( model does not fit well )

 # Productionization
 I built a flask API endpoint that was hosted on a local webserver by following along with the TDS tutorial in the reference section above.
 The API endpoint takes in a request with a list of values from a job listing and returns an estimated salary.